 I trained as a teacher of Human Movement Studies (PE) and History at Bedford College and following this I taught for 10 years at a school in Streatham, South London.
 We moved to Kent after our daughter was born and although I did a stint teaching in a school in Surrey I now look after the family and fill the remainder of my time with various pursuits which include managing the giftshop at our local museum and quilt making.
-I try to exercise regularly, walk our dog and playing tennis when the weather permits.
+I try to exercise regularly, walk our dog and play tennis when the weather permits.

 I passionately believe that schools should be an environment where children should be inspired, are allowed to aspire and are given as many opportunities as possible.

-I am currently Chairman of the Governing Body, serve on the Curriculum Committee, am Vice Chair of the Play Your Part Fundraising Campaign, a member of the Building Development Plan Steering Group and Governor with responsibility for SEN, and Safeguarding.
+I am currently Chairman of the Governing Body, serve on the Curriculum Committee, am Vice Chair of the Play Your Part Fundraising Campaign, a member of the Building Development Plan Steering Group and Governor with responsibility for SEN and Safeguarding.